 Over the past 5 years, NEXT Steps has evolved from a basic youth education program to a driving force behind Atlanta’s young urban agriculture movement.
 We have created a niche in applying capacity building best practices while focusing on a 5 to 10 mile radius of our training farm sites.
 This strategy has allowed us to penetrate Atlanta’s urban agriculture market with stunning success.
 We have gained local and national recognition as one of the trendsetters for the urban agriculture movement by Emory University’s Sixteen City Survey publication (June 2011).
 We have also hosted Atlanta’s Mayor Kasim Reed for our National Food Day Celebration (Oct 2012).
 We are currently working with Deloitte Consulting to strengthen our board and fundraising capabilities.

 Photo Credit: xoxoatlanta

-Special thanks goes out to Rev. Jerry Fincher and the kids and coordinators from the Student Life Mission Project (2013).
+Special thanks goes out to Rev. Jerry Fincher and the kids and coordinators from the Student Life Mission Camp (2013).
 Their visit, prayers and donation to me came during what can officially be recognized as the absolute lowest point of my journey with Atwood.
 Their energy, hard work and desire to help get Atwood back together — especially after a series of tornadoes, torrential rains, flooding and series of unfortunate occurrences — gave me the will to continue on this epic journey.
 I have lived off the powerful flow of positive thinking they bestowed upon me ever since meeting them.
 And I just want them to know, from the bottom of my heart, that their investment in me and my vision for Atwood will never, ever, ever go to waste.